Ted Evetts

 Ted Evetts (born 3 August 1997) is an English darts player who competes in Professional Darts Corporation (PDC) events.
-He is the 2021 PDC World Youth Champion.
+He is a former World Youth champion, having won the 2021 PDC World Youth Championship.
+During his youth career, he won a total of 14 PDC Development Tours, making him one of the most successful players in the history of the PDC's youth system.
+He has competed at four PDC World Championships, most notably losing to female player Fallon Sherrock in the first round of the 2020 event.

 Career

-Evetts plays for his local Super League team and also plays Men's County for Warwickshire as well as being signed on to Warwickshire Youth County.
-He is also a qualified chef.

-After competing on the PDC Development Tour in 2014 and 2015, Evetts gained a PDC Pro Tour card on the second day of the 2016 Qualifying School.
+After competing on the PDC Development Tour in 2014 and 2015, Evetts gained a PDC Tour Card on the second day of 2016 Q-School.
 Evetts was a qualifier for the 2016 Grand Slam of Darts, which was his first televised event.
 He lost all of three of his group games.

-Evetts went on to hit the first 9 darter on the PDC Pro Tour of 2017.
-In 2017 he qualified for the 2018 PDC World Darts Championship, losing in the first round to Gerwyn Price.
+Evetts went on to hit the first nine-dart finish on the 2017 PDC Pro Tour.
+He qualified for the 2018 PDC World Darts Championship, losing in the first round to Gerwyn Price.

-Evetts reached his first senior quarter-final at The 2019 German Darts Grand Prix.
-He beat Mark Wilson, Jonny Clayton and Ricky Evans before losing to eventual winner Michael van Gerwen 6-5.
+Evetts won his first PDC World Championship match in the first round of the 2019 edition when he defeated Simon Stevenson 3–0.
+He lost 0–3 to Adrian Lewis in the next round.
+Evetts reached his first senior quarter-final at the 2019 German Darts Grand Prix.
+He beat Mark Wilson, Jonny Clayton and Ricky Evans before losing to eventual winner Michael van Gerwen 6–5.

-On 17 December 2019, Evetts lost to Fallon Sherrock at the PDC World Championships in the first round.
-This was the first time a woman won at the World Championships, and Evetts was praised by the presenting team and on social media for his gracious reaction.
+On 17 December 2019, Evetts lost to Fallon Sherrock at the 2020 PDC World Darts Championship in the first round.
+This was the first time a woman won at the PDC World Championship, and Evetts was praised by the presenting team and on social media for his gracious reaction.

+At the age of 24, Evetts won the 2021 PDC World Youth Championship after defeating Nathan Rafferty 6–4 in the final.
+It was his seventh and final year competing in the event before exceeding the age limit.
+He entered the 2022 PDC World Championship in need of a minimum of two wins to keep his Tour Card, but suffered a 3–1 loss to Jim Williams in the first round.
+He regained his Tour Card at 2022 Q-School.

+Evetts lost his Tour Card at the end of 2023.
+He reached the quarter-finals of Players Championship 24 on the 2024 PDC Pro Tour as a reserve player, where he was beaten by Stephen Bunting in a deciding leg.
+In 2025, Evetts won his third PDC Challenge Tour title by defeating Michael Unterbuchner 5–1 in the final of event nine.
+He finished third on the 2025 Challenge Tour Order of Merit ranking, which secured him qualification for the 2026 PDC World Championship.